NixOS/SC-election-2024/doc/endorse.md

    asking for disclosure of your conflicts of interest.
 1. Reply to the email with your conflicts of interest.
 These will be kept private.

-Note that you can endorse as many nominees as they like.
+Note that you can endorse as many nominees as you like.